minakshimathpal/EAG/Assignment3/PromptPilot/README.md

    - Verify the OpenAI API key
    - Ensure the query format is correct

+5. **Server Manager Issues**
+   - If the tray icon doesn't appear:
+     - Check if `pystray` and `pillow` are installed
+     - Verify you have system tray access
+     - Try running with administrator privileges

+   - If the server doesn't start:
+     - Check the system tray icon's context menu
+     - Verify port 8000 is not in use
+     - Check the logs in your terminal

+6. **Auto-start Problems**
+   - Verify the path in the startup shortcut
+   - Ensure Python environment variables are set correctly
+   - Check Windows Task Manager for running instances

 ## Common Issues and Solutions

 1. **CORS Errors**: